 - In the screening questionnaire, you can expect to answer several questions daily, including:

-- All members of the Pace Community will be required to complete the screening tool's questionnaire daily once the campus reopens.
+- All on-campus members of the Pace Community will be required to monitor their health, check their temperature and complete the screening tool's questionnaire daily once the campus reopens.
 The University will monitor and review responses daily.

 Preventing the Spread of COVID-19